AlayaNetwork/alaya-truffle/docs/source/getting-started/interacting-with-your-contracts.md

 ## Executing contract functions

-Using the abstraction you can easily execute contract functions on the Ethereum network.
+Using the abstraction you can easily execute contract functions on the PlatON network.

 ### Making a transaction